 brake components;

-REESSs for EVs;
+For Level 1A and Level 2: REESSs for EVs;

-Exhaust system.
+For Level 1A and Level 2: Exhaust system.

-and any other component that has a non-negligible influence on criteria emissions, CO2 emissions, fuel efficiency and energy consumption.
+and any other component that has a non-negligible influence on criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption.

-For the new vehicle, or the used vehicle for which the above mentioned components have been replaced, the system odometer of the test vehicle Ds shall recorded.
+For the new vehicle, or the used vehicle for which the above mentioned components have been replaced, the system odometer of the test vehicle Ds in km shall recorded.

 1.4 At the request of the manufacturer and with approval by the responsible authority, it is allowed to perform the run-in procedure on multiple test vehicles.
-In this case, the test results of all tested vehicles shall be considered for the determination of the run-in factors.
+In this case, the valid test results of all tested vehicles shall be considered for the determination of the run-in factors.

+1.5 Chassis dynamometer setting

-1.5 The chassis dynamometer shall be set to the target road load for the test vehicle, according to the procedure specified in paragraph 7. of Annex B4.
+1.5.1.
+The chassis dynamometer shall be set to the target road load for the test vehicle, according to the procedure specified in paragraph 7. of Annex B4.

+The chassis dynamometer shall be set independently prior to each test before the run-in mileage accumulation and shall be set for post-run-in test after the run-in mileage accumulation.
+[For the tests before the mileage accumulation, at the option of the manufacturer it is allowed to set the dynamometer directly after each test.]

+1.5.2.
+Only for Level 1B:

+It is allowed to apply the same dynamometer setting value which was generated during type approval testing for all testing.

-1.6 Before the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6.
+1.6 Before the run-in, the test vehicle shall be tested according to the Type 1 test procedure specified in Annex B6 and Annex B8.
 The test shall be repeated until three valid test results have been obtained.
 Drive trace indexes shall be calculated according to paragraph 7. of Annex B7 and these shall fulfil the specified criteria in paragraph 7.3.
 The signal of the throttle shall be recorded during all tests at a sampling frequency of 10 Hz.
 The responsible authority may request to evaluate this signal to ensure that the test result is performed correctly.
 The system odometer setting Di shall be recorded prior to each test.
-The measured criteria emissions, CO2 emissions and energy consumption shall be calculated according to Annex7 TableA7/1 _Step_4a or Annex8 TableA8/5 _Step_4a.
+The measured criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption shall be calculated according to Annex7 TableA7/1 _Step_4a or Annex8 TableA8/5 _Step_4a.

 1.7 After the initial tests, the test vehicle shall be run-in under normal driving conditions.
-The driving pattern and test conditions during the run-in shall be in accordance with the manufacturer’s engineering judgement.
-The run-in distance shall be less than or equivalent to the distance driven during the run-in of the vehicle which was tested for the type approval of the interpolation family, refer to paragraph 2.3.3. of Annex B6 or paragraph 2.
+OVC-HEVs shall be driven predominantly in charge-sustaining operating conditions.
+The driving pattern, test conditions and fuel during the run-in shall be in accordance with the manufacturer’s engineering judgement.
+The run-in distance shall be less than or equivalent to the distance driven during the run-in of the vehicle which was tested for the type approval of the interpolation family, in accordance with paragraph 2.3.3. of Annex B6 or paragraph 2.
 Annex B8.